Some of the numbers presented in this website may not be the most recent available

 Malawi (the Republic of Malawi) is bordered by Zambia to the west, Tanzania to the east, and Mozambique to the east, south and west.
 It is separated from Tanzania and Mozambique by Lake Malawi.

 The area had a small population of hunter-gatherers before being settled by Bantus from the north in the 10th century.
-By 1600 the Maravi empire was united under one ruler and trading with the Portuguese, but by 1700 this had broken up.
+By 1600 the Maravi empire was united under one ruler who traded with the Portuguese, but by 1700 the empire had broken up.

 Livingstone reached Lake Malawi in 1859 and missions were established.
 A British Consul arrived in 1883 and in 1889 a British protectorate was proclaimed.
 This was extended in 1891 to include the whole of Malawi and called the British Central Africa Protectorate, renamed Nyasaland in 1907.